Tuttotorna/OMNIA/docs/FIRST_PUBLIC_CASE.md

 Why this case was chosen

+Earlier mini-results proved readable divergence.

+That was useful, but still incomplete.

-This case is the best first external-facing entry point because it is more legible than:
+This case was chosen because it adds the missing layer:

-pure score-only profiles

-abstract surface-ok labels

-internal architectural documents

-Each record contains:

-a task type
+baseline
+-> OMNIA measurement
+-> external gate action
+-> changed operational outcome

+This makes the project easier to understand externally.

+It is no longer only:

-a readable output text
+readable output vs structural admissibility

-a surface note

-a bounded structural profile

-a canonical OMNIA gate result

-This makes the divergence understandable without requiring prior knowledge of the whole system.
+It is now:

+naive pass vs gated intervention

+That is the first real necessity surface.

 ---

 Public result summary

-For this bounded 8-case set:
+For this bounded 8-case inevitability set:

+baseline_accept_count = 8
+baseline_forwarded_count = 8
+post_gate_forwarded_count = 0
-total_cases: 8
+outcome_changed_count = 8
-surface_ok_true: 8
+delta_forwarded = 8

-gate_status_counts: {'GO': 3, 'RISK': 2, 'NO_GO': 2, 'UNSTABLE': 1}
-non_GO_ratio: 5/8
+Frozen gate distribution:

+GO = 0
+RISK = 4
+NO_GO = 3
+UNSTABLE = 1

+Frozen action split:

+flagged_for_review = 4
+blocked_and_escalated = 4

 This means:

+the naive baseline forwards all 8 cases

-all 8 cases are readable and surface-acceptable
+the OMNIA-attached gate prevents unchanged forwarding in all 8 cases

-only 3 of 8 are structurally admissible as GO

-5 of 8 are structurally non-GO
+4 cases are redirected to review

+4 cases are redirected to escalation

-This is the first public divergence surface.
+This is the first public operational delta.

 ---